tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

-The NRP Policy may also include a reference to a predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{?I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined
+The NRP Policy may also include a reference to a predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{?I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined in
 {{?RFC4915}}.

 ## Network Resource Partition Boundary {#NRPBoundary}